DragonSenses/Algorithms/LeetCode/70-climbing-stairs/problem.md

 ### **Space Complexity**: `O(n)`

 - **Array Storage**: The algorithm uses an array `dp` of size `n+1` to store the number of ways to reach each step.
 The space complexity is linear, `O(n)`.

+# Fibonacci Number (Naive Approach)

+This approach efficiently calculates the number of ways to climb stairs by leveraging the properties of the Fibonacci sequence, resulting in both optimal time and space complexity.

+### Fibonacci Number Overview

+For those unfamiliar with the Fibonacci sequence, it is a series of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.
+In this problem, however, we start with 1 and 2 because the first step can be taken in 1 way, and the second step can be reached directly in 2 ways (either two single steps or one double step).